 That the address is public, which carries a clear directional understanding about privacy.

-Wallets should also verify resolved payment information.
-For example, a user who tries to use a regular onchain address can be informed that is a bad practice due to the privacy implications.
+Wallets should also verify any addresses the user defines.
+For example, a user who tries to add a regular onchain address can be informed that this is a bad practice due to the privacy implications.

 Users should have quick access to their payment addresses.
-However, since they should not be shared electronically, there should not be options to copy or share them.
-Instead, users should be able to directly share the payment information that is connected to their public addresses.
+However, since they should not be shared electronically, the options to copy or share should directly use the underlying payment information that is connected to the human-readable address.

-Input fields for addresses typically need to accommodate various address types.
+Input fields for addresses typically need to accommodate various address types (see the contacts page).
 Whenever possible, addresses should be pre-filled from the clipboard, contacts, or previously clicked links.
 This is more convenient for users and reduces manual input errors.

 The payment information associated with addresses in contacts may change or even become invalid.
 Wallets should ensure to inform the user of updates to review or act on.
 This is best done at the time the user wants to initiate a payment to a contact.